Azure-Samples/azure-search-openai-demo/README.md

 </details>

 <details>
-<summary>How does this repo compare to other Chat with Your Data repos?</summary>
+<summary>How does this sample compare to other Chat with Your Data samples?</summary>

-Another popular repo for this use case is here: https://github.com/Microsoft/sample-app-aoai-chatGPT/
+Another popular repository for this use case is here: https://github.com/Microsoft/sample-app-aoai-chatGPT/

-That repo is designed for use by customers using Azure OpenAI studio and Azure Portal for setup.
+That repository is designed for use by customers using Azure OpenAI studio and Azure Portal for setup.
 It also includes `azd` support for folks who want to deploy it completely from scratch.

 The primary differences:

-* This repo includes multiple RAG (retrieval-augmented generation) approaches that chain the results of multiple API calls (to Azure OpenAI and ACS) together in different ways.
-The other repo uses only the built-in data sources option for the ChatCompletions API, which uses a RAG approach on the specified ACS index.
-That should work for most uses, but if you needed more flexibility, this repo may be a better option.
+* This repository includes multiple RAG (retrieval-augmented generation) approaches that chain the results of multiple API calls (to Azure OpenAI and ACS) together in different ways.
+The other repository uses only the built-in data sources option for the ChatCompletions API, which uses a RAG approach on the specified ACS index.
+That should work for most uses, but if you needed more flexibility, this sample may be a better option.
-* This repo is also a bit more experimental in other ways, since it's not tied to the Azure OpenAI Studio like the other repo.
+* This repository is also a bit more experimental in other ways, since it's not tied to the Azure OpenAI Studio like the other repo.

 </details>